victeo/angular-firebase/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Angular CLI, use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+---

+## Project Purpose

+This project is aimed at learning Angular 17, exploring its new features, and integrating with Firebase.

+### Learning Objectives:

+- Understand the latest features introduced in Angular 17.
+- Explore the integration capabilities of Angular 17 with Firebase.
+- Gain hands-on experience in building and deploying Angular applications with Firebase services.

+Feel free to modify or expand upon this as needed for your project!